MelonKony/webdev/content/utopia/vekllei/society/rail.md

 ## Notes

-[^1]: *A.r.* is a shortening of *state requisite* (A.r., or requoisesiasn amourisocietie)

-[^2]: Vekllei's 'war' prefix is used as a designation for pre-war railcars and locomotives, transliterated from the native word
+[^1]: Vekllei's 'war' prefix is used as a designation for pre-war railcars and locomotives, transliterated from the native word for the Junta's society.